-- .1 Encourage retention, redevelopment and development of a full range of residential types, densities, tenures and prices to accommodate various age groups and household compositions allowing a range of choices for housing. - .2 Ensure that residential densities comply with the following guidelines: - Single Family Detached Residential
+- .1 Encourage retention, redevelopment and development of a full range of residential types, densities, tenures and prices to accommodate various age groups and household compositions allowing a range of choices for housing. - .2 Encourage the following types of residential development: Amending Bylaw No. 2257(2019) - Single Family Detached Residential - Low density with the opportunity for greater density in small lot/narrow lot single family areas or streets - Multi-Family Residential - Includes multi-family residential and low-rise (three storeys or greater) such as duplexes, triplexes, townhomes and apartments - Mixed Use Residential - Includes multi-family residential such as duplexes, triplexes, townhomes and apartments with commercial activities on the ground floor. - .2 Support multi-family residential development complementary to the character, scale and mass of adjacent development. - .3 Encourage new residential development and redevelopment within existing serviced areas. - .4 Evaluate the appropriateness of multi-family and mixed use residential development based on the following criteria:

-- Up to 20 dwelling units/hectare (8 units/acre) (gross) with the opportunity for greater density in small lot/narrow lot single family areas or streets - Multi-Family Residential - Includes multi-family residential and low-rise (three storeys or greater) such as duplexes, triplexes, townhomes and apartments - Up to 40 dwelling units/hectare (16 units/ acre) - Mixed Use Residential - Includes multi-family residential such as duplexes, triplexes, townhomes and apartments with commercial activities on the ground floor. - Up to 40 dwelling units/hectare (16 units/acre) - .3 Support multi-family residential development complementary to the character, scale and mass of adjacent development. - .4 Encourage new residential development and redevelopment within existing serviced areas. - .5 Evaluate the appropriateness of multi-family and mixed use residential development based on the following criteria: - Residential uses are located on the upper floors, saving the ground level for commercial uses. - Commercial uses contribute to the life and visual quality of the street. - New development and redevelopment complements and diversifies the form and character of the neighbourhood. - The project complements and respects the character and scale of existing residential development in the neighbourhood. - The project provides direct access to vehicular and pedestrian transportation linkages. - The project provides adequate access to off-street parking. - The project does not negatively affect the existing quality of life within the neighbourhood. - Permit secondary suites in residential areas throughout the community based on criteria outlined in this plan. - Permit home-based businesses in residential areas throughout the community based on criteria outlined in this plan.
+- Residential uses are located on the upper floors, saving the ground level for commercial uses. - Commercial uses contribute to the life and visual quality of the street. - New development and redevelopment complements and diversifies the form and character of the neighbourhood. - The project complements and respects the character and scale of existing residential development in the neighbourhood. - The project provides direct access to vehicular and pedestrian transportation linkages. - The project provides adequate access to off-street parking. - The project does not negatively affect the existing quality of life within the neighbourhood. - Permit secondary suites in residential areas throughout the community based on criteria outlined in this plan. - Permit home-based businesses in residential areas throughout the community based on criteria outlined in this plan.